Psychology

 Some common things that mental health therapists help support clients through include:

 Some mental health disorders can be overcome, while others need to be managed.
-Mental health therapists and counselors can help clients of all kinds develop strategies to either defeat their illnesses or to minimize the effects of their disorders.
-The variety of clients you could work with mean no two days on the job will be the same.
+Mental health therapists and counselors can help clients of all kinds develop strategies to either defeat their illnesses or minimize the effects of their disorders.
+The variety of clients you could work with means no two days on the job will be the same.

 “It’s why I love therapy,” confesses Mike Tassin, a licensed mental health counselor who earned his master’s degree from UMass Global.
 “Every case is so individualized.
-I may talk about some of the same issues, but everyone brings such different experience to our work.”
+I may talk about some of the same issues, but everyone brings such different experiences to our work.”

-“Whether the focus is on addictions and substance abuse; family, parenting and marital problems; stress management; or self-esteem at its core, therapy is about fostering a meaningful, supportive, helping relationship,”
+“Whether the focus is on addictions and substance abuse; family, parenting, and marital problems; stress management; or self-esteem at its core, therapy is about fostering a meaningful, supportive, helping relationship,”

-Mental health therapists work to achieve these goals by collecting information about their clients through interviews, observation or tests.
-This can include conducting individual or group therapy sessions; diagnosing and treating mental and emotional disorders; crafting service plans and coordinating treatment with other health care professionals; and performing crisis interventions as needed.
+Mental health therapists work to achieve these goals by collecting information about their clients through interviews, observation, or tests.
+This can include conducting individual or group therapy sessions, diagnosing and treating mental and emotional disorders, crafting service plans and coordinating treatment with other health care professionals, and performing crisis interventions as needed.

 Many professionals use cognitive behavioral therapy in sessions with their clients.
 This is a common type of psychotherapy that helps clients come to terms with their inaccurate or negative ways of thinking and then re-frame those thought structures in a positive way.
 This practice can help many clients to replace their damaging behaviors with productive ones.